tokuhirom/Amon2-Docs/source/cli.rst

     my $c = MyApp->bootstrap();

 ``$c`` is a instance of MyApp.
-And you can access it by ``$Amon2::CONTEXT``.
+You can access to it via ``$Amon2::CONTEXT``.

-When you write some methods on context object, you should think "Is this web context only thing? or not ?".
-If the thing is not only web specific, you write it on MyApp.pm, then you can use it under the CLI.
+When you write some methods on context object, you should think in the following way: "Is this a web-context only feature?
+Or not ?".
+If your feature is not only web specific, you write it on MyApp.pm module, so you can use it under the CLI.

-You can use this technique on other than CLI, like job queue worker, AnyEvent daemon, etc, etc.
+This technique goes beyond CLI.
+You can apply it for job queue workers, AnyEvent daemons, etc, etc.